- Table of Contents

 4. Route Optimisation

 IoT devices enhance route optimisation by providing detailed insights into traffic conditions, road closures, and weather forecasts.
-Smart algorithms process this data in real time, suggesting the most efficient routes for transportation.
-This optimisation not only reduces transit times but also minimises fuel consumption, contributing to both cost savings and environmental sustainability.
+Smart algorithms process this data in real-time, suggesting the most efficient routes for transportation.
+This optimisation reduces transit times and minimises fuel consumption, contributing to cost savings and environmental sustainability.

 5. Inventory Management